 For purposes of tracking flow from Tijuana River, the trajectories are only relevant when the river is both flowing and open to the ocean.
 This display is not designed determine water quality measurements at the coast.
 For beach closures, please see the Beach Report Card.

 An animated gif has been created as an alternative to this animation sequence.

-This display shows the results of a lagrangrian particle tracking algorithm applied to hourly surface currents.
-The plot indicates the tracking of water from the mouth of the Tijuana River within the domain observed by SCCOOS.
-On an hourly basis, 100 particles are released at the rivermouth and tracked for a 3 day period to provide a better estimate of where the Tijuana River plume may be impacting the coast.
+This display shows the results of a particle tracking algorithm applied to hourly surface currents of water flow just offshore Tijuana River.
+On an hourly basis, 100 particles are released at the rivermouth and tracked for a 3 day period to provide a better estimate of where the Tijuana River plume (when flowing) may be impacting the coast.
 New positions within the region are updated hourly and the color of the particle represents the age of the particle since it was released.
 Example animations are available from CORDC Documents.

 These graphical displays are intended to be experimental.
 While considerable effort has gone into ensuring the highest quality data, significant differences between measured currents and actual currents can occur.
 This information should not be used to make any navigational or other decisions that might endanger public safety or put anyone at significant risk.
 We reserve the right to ADD, CHANGE or DELETE any product WITHOUT PRIOR NOTICE.